-Actor, artist and provocateur Shia LaBeouf remains busy figuring himself out.
+Actor, artist and provocateur Shia LaBeouf has spent much of his career figuring himself out.

-He's only 33, but he's been working as an actor for almost his entire life (he actually has an IMDb credit that predates him) and been famous for nearly as long.
+Now 34, he's been acting for almost his entire life (he actually has an IMDb credit that predates him) and has been famous for nearly as long.
 He spent his youth on TV, including as a star of the Disney Channel series Even Stevens, and had his breakout role on the big screen in 2003's Holes.

 Also at some point in 2007 he went on a date with Rihanna, which turned into rumors that they were a thing, none of which he really dispelled until he told Playboy in 2009, "It never got beyond one date.
 The spark wasn't there.
 We weren't passionate about each other in that way, so we remain friends."

-"For a long time, I thought that life was secondary to art," LaBeouf told Esquire last year.
+"For a long time, I thought that life was secondary to art," LaBeouf told Esquire in 2018.
 "And then you realize you can't have this art thing without the life thing.
 I'm just trying to deal with my life right now, 'cause I don't have f--k-all to offer the world until I do."

 At the time he was analyzing a string of behavior that culminated in him getting arrested in 2017 for public drunkenness and disorderly conduct in Savannah, Ga., where he was shooting The Peanut Butter Falcon.

-LaBeouf recently shared on The Hollywood Reporter's Awards Chatter podcast that it was while in rehab after that arrest that he learned he was suffering from PTSD.
+Last year LaBeouf shared on The Hollywood Reporter's Awards Chatter podcast that it was while in rehab after that arrest that he learned he was suffering from PTSD.

 "I just thought I was an alcoholic, like a true blue drunk and I needed to deal with that," he told host Scott Feinberg.
 "I knew it was an issue but didn't know there was this extra whole other thing that was hindering my ability to have any peace in my life and my ability to deal with people."